szymonmichalski/starid-1/docs/about.md

 *2016*

-another thirteen years passed. now i was in hamburg germany, after living in austin for thirty two years, 1982 to 2014. in a german winter, there is time to work on the lost in space problem.
+another thirteen years passed. now i was in hamburg germany, after living in austin for thirty two years, 1982 to 2014. there is time to work on the lost in space problem during a german winter.

 *notes*